schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 ### Complete SchemaCrawler Distribution
 The complete [SchemaCrawler examples] distribution in a zip file is available on the SchemaCrawler GitHub page.

-### SchemaCrawler Jars from the Central Repository
+### SchemaCrawler Jars from The Central Repository
-[SchemaCrawler jars] are available from the Maven Central Repository, for use with build tools such as [Apache Maven], [Gradle], and Ivy.
+[SchemaCrawler jars] are available from
+[The Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3Aus.fatehi%20schemacrawler), for use with build tools such as [Apache Maven], [Gradle], and Ivy.

 ### SchemaCrawler Docker Image